 The Irish Writing Program in Dublin is a six-week creative writing summer program directed by an on-site UI affiliate.
 Students take writing workshops and an interdisciplinary Irish Literature & Culture course.
 The program offers six semester hours of resident credit.
 Several local tours are included in the program fee.

-CIEE Seville: Communications, New Media, & Journalism
+CIEE Seville: Communications, New Media, & Journalism (for students with advanced Spanish language proficiency)

 CIEE Prague: Communications, New Media, & Journalism

 Students take courses at the CIEE Study Center in Prague for a semester (fall or spring) with other program participants.
 All courses (except a required Czech language course) are taught in English by faculty from Charles University.
 In addition to the Czech language course, participants complete an internship with a local media company, publishing firm, or film company—all of which are pre-screened and set up by CIEE.
 Students must also take three elective courses, two of which must focus on journalism, media, or communication.
-See the website (linked to above) for course descriptions and more information about the required internship.
+See the website (linked above) for course descriptions and more information about the required internship.
 Excursions are included in the program fee, including visits to local media companies and radio stations.

 This program is also offered as three 4-week summer sessions.
 Participants can enroll in one session, a combination of two, or all three.
 Three different courses are offered, and students take one per session.
 Typically the courses offered include a media communication course, a course on international reporting, and a course on propaganda.
 (These courses sometimes change, though, so see the program’s website for an updated list.)
 An optional survival Czech language course is also offered.
 Students take all courses at the CIEE Study Center in Prague, again taught by Charles University faculty in English.
 Weekend excursions are included in the program fee.